daveabrock/daveabrock/README.md

 ### Hello, fellow nerds!👋

 My name is Dave Brock.
-I'm a software engineer who focuses on Microsoft and JavaScript technologies.
+I'm a software engineer, writer, and public speaker who focuses on Microsoft and JavaScript technologies.
 Hopefully soon, I can update this to be more ... fun?

 I most enjoy working the C#, .NET Core, and TypeScript.